Chenshanming-repo/HapDup-NanoFilter/README.md

 [![DOI](https://zenodo.org/badge/892613239.svg)](https://doi.org/10.5281/zenodo.15354949)
-# NanoFilter
+# HapDup-NanoFilter

 ## Overview

-This software is a modification version of Hapdup which integrates with NanoFilter.
+This software is a modification version of HapDup which integrates with NanoFilter.

 ## Usage